exonum/exonum-doc/src/get-started/java-binding.md

 ### External Service API

-The external service API is used for the interaction between the service and the external systems.
+The external service API is used for the interaction between a service and external systems.
 A set of operations defined by a service usually includes read requests for the blockchain data with the provision of the corresponding cryptographic proof.
 Exonum provides an embedded web framework for implementing